wu87988622/ohara/docs/src/rest/rest-streams.rst

 #. from (**option(array(string))**) — source topic.

    .. note::
+      Currently, stream uses a "single flow" for users to define their own data flow, we need a better structure to support multiple topics.

       we only support one topic for current version.
 We will throw exception in start api if you assign more than 1 topic.

-   [TODO] We will support multiple topics on issue :ohara-issue:`688`
+We will support multiple topics on issue :ohara-issue:`688`

 #. to (**option(array(string))**) — target topic.

    .. note::
+      Currently, stream uses a "single flow" for users to define their own data flow, we need a better structure to support multiple topics.

       we only support one topic for current version.
 We will throw exception in start api if you assign more than 1 topic.

-   [TODO] We will support multiple topics on issue :ohara-issue:`688`
+We will support multiple topics on issue :ohara-issue:`688`

 Example Request
   .. code-block:: json

     {
-       "imageName": "myimage",
-       "from": ["newTopic1"],
+      "from": ["topic2"],
-       "to": ["newTopic2"],
+      "to": ["topic3"],
-       "jarKey": {
+      "jarKey": "ohara-it-stream.jar",
-         "group": "newGroup",
-         "name": "newJar.jar"
-       },
-       "jmxPort": 8888,
-       "nodeNames": ["node1", "node2"]
+      "nodeNames": ["node01"]
     }

 Example Response
   Response format is as :ref:`stream stored format <rest-stream-stored-data>`.